nhc12/Nicolas-Hernandez/README.md

 * How is your company performing relative to competitors in the same domain?

-  Specifically on default payments which is a critical KPI, it can be seen the evolution overtime of 5% vs the projection of +10%.
-For reference, according to the latest survey   from RBC _The new challenges facing Canada's small businesses_, 13% of small businesses respondents claimed were concerned about their ability to ever repay.
+  Specifically on default payments which is a critical KPI, it can be seen the evolution overtime of 5% vs the projection of +10%, which is very promising.
+In addition if         compared with the small business owner sentiment, according to the latest survey from RBC _The new challenges facing Canada's small businesses_, 13% of small businesses         respondents claimed were concerned about their ability to ever repay, which is another argument to demonstrate the success so far of Lending Loop.

 ![image](https://user-images.githubusercontent.com/89788967/155826917-63170429-73f4-49b9-ba3c-4ea94ed78dff.png)